Written by Jonathan Wojcik

 This is referred to as the game's final "round" in the manual, but there isn't any stage before this battle.
 Foreshadowed by the previous three boss screens, the Dark World Master is just a humongous, hideously inhuman face dominated by immense, lidless eyeballs.
 Its attack method?
 Smaller, ghostly floating eyeballs that emerge from its single, lidded nostril...or is that just another weird eye?

 Monster Party wraps up with some satisfyingly twisted imagery that you'll just have to see for yourself to believe.
 Even with the cop-out at the end (OR IS IT?) it's some pretty bent stuff - did Bert just want the other monsters out of the way before his own reign of terror?
 Does he just not understand that humans don't consider it a "present" to wed an infectious corpse?
-I guess we'll never know, since "Monster After-Party" was canceled mid-production, and that's tragically not just a joke.
+I guess we'll never know, since rumors of a sequel, "Monster After-Party," were only an internet prank.

 Fortunately, we can hold a little after-party ourselves, since we're not done with this game yet!

 TOP TEN MINOR ENEMIES